-- Our strong performance with respect to 2015 financial and strategic objectives led to above-target bonuses for our named executive officers. - Based on our 12.4% three-year annualized core net operating income ("NOI") growth compared to a 10% long-term target, the payout for our 2013 performance stock unit ("PSU") awards was 180% of target. - Our equity run rate\\ in 2015 was 0.7%.
-Shares repurchased during the year more than offset the increase in shares attributable to the exercise of stock options and the distribution of shares for stock units from previously granted equity-based awards. - We changed the financial performance measure used for corporate senior executives in the 2015 annual bonus program from EPS to NOI, each as modified for executive compensation purposes, so that NOI is now the financial performance measure for all senior executives, either at the Company or operating company level.
+- Our strong performance with respect to 2016 financial and strategic objectives led to above-target bonuses for our named executive officers. - Based on our 10.6% three-year annualized core net operating income ("NOI") growth compared to a 10% long-term target, the payout for our 2014 performance stock unit ("PSU") awards was 120% of target. - Our equity run rate in 2016 was 0.8%.
+Shares repurchased during the year more than offset the increase in shares attributable to the exercise of stock options and the distribution of shares for stock units from previously granted equity-based awards. - "Equity run rate" means the number of shares of our common stock underlying equity-based awards granted plus the number of shares of our common stock underlying equity-based awards assumed upon an acquisition (if any), divided by the weighted average number of shares of our common stock outstanding for the year.